MindWrapper/Instabilities/ProcessSharedFileReadWrite/Readme.md

 var fileName = args[2];
 ```

-which tells it, how many lines of which length to write into the faileName.
+which tells it, how many lines of which length to write into the `fileName`.

-Reader process reads lines from a given file, using StreamReader.ReadLine() and checks
+Reader process reads lines from a shared file, using `StreamReader.ReadLine()` and checks
-if each lines has expected length and if there are expected number of lines.
+if each line has an expected length and if there is an expected number of lines.

 Instabilities.ProcessSharedFileReader starts Instabilities.ProcessSharedFileWriter

 #Wrong assumption

-Reader process will read all the lines and all line will have an expected length.
+Reader process will read all the lines, and all line will have an expected length.

 #Why it is wrong

-Writer process has some random delays (In real application these delays can happens for plenty of reasons)
+Writer process has some random delays.
+In real application, these delays can happen
+for plenty of reasons.

 ```
 for (var i = 0; i < linesCount; ++i)